mathuin/TopoMC/README.md

 ## Major changes:

 * TopoMC now runs on Windows!
 Kinda.
 I think.
 It works for me, anyway!
-See [[RunningOnWindows]] for more details!
+See [this](https://github.com/mathuin/TopoMC/wiki/RunningOnWindows) for more details!

 * The array and world code has been replaced with region-based code which improve accuracy while saving CPU and memory.
 The new commands to download, prepare, and build regions are documented below.

 * GPGPU support has been added.
 Yes, your video card can help you build Minecraft worlds!
 This latest feature relies on [PyOpenCL](http://mathema.tician.de/software/pyopencl) and its associated dependencies, and is not supported on all systems.

 * The landcover code has been rewritten to support the usage of MCEdit schematics as templates for certain areas, specifically croplands (farms) and developed areas.
-More information about this feature can be found at [[UsingSchematics]].
+More information about this feature can be found [here](https://github.com/mathuin/TopoMC/wiki/UsingSchematics).

 * pymclevel has been included as a submodule.
 This release of pymclevel includes an accelerated NBT module which must be compiled before use, as seen below.
 This module can have a significant impact on performance.